msg-programs/mode8/docs/BG.md

 # BG
 mode8 renders four independent tilemap layers, referred to as BGs 0-3 (BackGround).
-Each BG consists of up to 512 by 512 Tiles.
+Each BG consists of up to 512 by 512 Tiles, as stored in the TAM.
 BGs may be transformed, ...

 **Further Reading:**
 - Tile.md (for general info on tiles)
+- Color.md (for general info on colors)
+- Memory.md (for info on the TAM)

 **Relevant Registers:**
-Note that all register values are per-BG.
+Note that all register values here and in the follwing paragraphs are per-BG.
+- `dma_dir_bg`: DMA direction for all DMA-able BG registers

+## BG transformation
+BGs may be moved ("scrolled") in the x/y directions.

+**Relevant Registers:**
 - `xscroll, yscroll`: Move the BG in the x/y direction
 - `xscroll_do_dma, yscroll_do_dma`: Should the `xscroll/yscroll` registers use DMA?

-- `dma_dir_bg`: DMA direction for all DMA-able BG registers
+## BG sizes
+The tilemap is always 512x512 tiles, but the area that is actually rendered may be shrunk.
+Note that the BG always stays square.
+Due to the register size, the size is always a multiple of 2.
+The smallest size is 2x2.

+**Relevant Registers:**
+- `bgsz`: Size of the BG.
+Should be set using the respective BSP function.

+**Relevant BSP definitions**:
+- Functions:
+    - `bsp.RenderParams.setBgSize(bg: u2, size: u10)`
+        - Sets the size of `bg` to `size`x`size`.
+Returns nothing.
+        - Silently enforces that 2 <= `size` <= 512 and that `size % 2 == 0`

+## BG offset
+Tile (0,0) of every BG is the top left corner.
+This normally corresponds to the tile at (0,0) of the full tilemap, but this origin may be moved across the tilemap.

+This may be used to e.g. fill the tilemap with many small rooms and then only showing one of them at a time using the BG size and offset.
+Rooms adjacent in the tilemap will never be rendered.

+Care must be taken when offsetting to near the edges of the tilemap.
+If the BG's size is too large, the TAM is accessed in unexpected ways (wrapping, showing data for other BGs). mode8 can and will also attempt to read past the end of the TAM in extreme scenarios.
+This is not considered to be a bug and will not be fixed.

+**Relevant Registers:**
+`bgoffs_x, bgoffs_y`: BG offset in the x/y direction; in steps of 16 tiles.

+## Out-of-bounds behaviour
+BG transformations and small BG sizes can result in the BG not covering the full screen.
+In this case, the OOB setting and OOB data registers are used to determine how the remaining area should be filled.

+### List of settings
+- Wrap
+    - OOB data register is ignored
+    - OOB area is tiled with the BG.
+Assuming a 1D tilemap ABCD with width 4, the OOB is tiled ABCDABCDABCD
+- Color
+    - OOB data register is treated as 16 bit Color
+    - OOB area is filled with the color
+- Tile
+    - OOB data register is treated as a Tile
+    - OOB area is filled with this Tile
+- Mirror
+    - OOB data register is ignored
+    - BG is repeatedly mirrored along the edges.
+Assuming a 1D tilemap ABCD with width 4, the OOB is tiled ABCDDCBAABCD

+**Relevant Registers:**
+- `oob_setting`: Determines how the remaining area should be filled
+- `oob_data`: Additional data for settings that require it.
+Use `@bitCast` to set to a color or tile where needed

+**Relevant BSP definitions**:
+- Enums:
+    - `bsp.RenderParams.OobSetting`
+- Structs:
+    - `bsp.Color`
+    - `bsp.Tile`